BARTLEBY

 Dir: Anthony Friedman

-Starring: Paul Schofield and John McEnery
+Starring: Paul Scofield and John McEnery

 Defeated by the pressures of everyday life, a young audit clerk decides to drop out of life and withdraws into his own world